Bob Bees: Professional career

-Tulsa Talons

 Bees played for the Tulsa Talons of the af2 in 2004.
 He made the National Conference All-af2 Second Team.
 He played first game with the Talons on May 8 against the Bossier-Shreveport Battle Wings.
 Since then, the Talons recorded 12 wins, 11 consecutive, and one loss.
 He became a member of the 200/10,000 Club for af2 with 227 touchdown passes and 11,688 yards on August 4, 2004.
 As of August 6, 2004, Bees was ranked second in pass rating with a 118.7 rating.

-Billings Mavericks

 Bees was offensive coordinator and starting quarterback for the Billings Mavericks of the NIFL, helping them to the first round of the playoffs.

 Coaching career

 Bees continued as offensive coordinator of the Billings Outlaws in 2006, helping them to a NIFL Championship win.
 He was head coach of the San Diego Shockwave of the National Indoor Football League in 2007.